CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = 1.14 =
 * 2016-01-25
-* [NEW] Adding support for video podcasting
+* [NEW] Adding full support for video podcasting
-* [NEW] Adding support for the Google Play Podcast specification
+* [NEW] Adding full support for the Google Play Podcast specification
 * [NEW] Adding a stylesheet for RSS feeds to make them readable in the browser and more easily shareable
 * [TWEAK] Correctly escaping HTML output in the dashboard (props [Danny van Kooten](https://profiles.wordpress.org/dvankooten/))
 * [TWEAK] Optimising code for clarity and performance (props [Danny van Kooten](https://profiles.wordpress.org/dvankooten/))
 * [TWEAK] Ensuring that the feed URL is always supplied correctly (props [Danny van Kooten](https://profiles.wordpress.org/dvankooten/))
+* [TWEAK] Improving inline comments all round

 = 1.13.3 =
 * 2015-11-24